Shorting Cryptocurrency: A Quick Guide For Beginners

 How to start shorting cryptocurrency?

 Shorting Bitcoin can be more difficult at times than at others.
-Shorting Bitcoin against long-term uptrends, for example, can be challenging to say the least.
+Shorting cryptocurrency against long-term uptrends, for example, can be challenging to say the least.
 Bitcoin's value steadily increases over time.
 On the other hand, this digital asset's market value will quickly plummet by thousands of dollars.

 Notably, you will be required to repay any loan you obtain, plus interest.
 If you borrow ten Bitcoin, you must repay them when the loan is due.
 These platforms enable users to make a deposit, or margin, to ensure that you keep your pledge.